Influence631/OpenGL-Engine/README.md

 WIP.
-This is a game engine buing built with C++ and OpenGL.
+This is a very basic game engine being built with C++ and OpenGL.

 To run on linux or WSL:
 1. cd into build folder